You’ve heard of lion’s mane mushrooms. Now, you’re wondering what they taste like.

 No, lion’s mane is not psychedelic and can’t get you high.
 This mushroom does not contain psychoactive compounds, such as psilocybin, which are responsible for the mind-altering properties of magic mushrooms.

-Therefore, while you may notice spiritual benefits such as improved clarity and brain function, you don’t have to worry about psychedelic effects when taking lion’s mane.
+Therefore, while you may notice spiritual medicinal benefits of this specialty mushroom such as improved clarity and brain function, you don’t have to worry about psychedelic effects when taking lion’s mane.

 Is lion's mane addictive?